ddgenome/website/content/en/docs/concepts/configuration/assign-pod-node.md

 {{% capture body %}}

+## nodeName

+`nodeName` is the simplest node selection constraint.
+`nodeName` is a field of PodSpec.
+If it is non-empty, the scheduler simply schedules this pod onto that node, assuming that it fits resource requirements.
+Since resource requirements are ignored, this approach for node selection is _not_ recommended.
+If the named node does not have the resources to accomodate the pod, the pod will error and its status will indicate the reason for failure, e.g., `OutOfmemory` or `OutOfcpu`.

 ## nodeSelector

-`nodeSelector` is the simplest form of constraint.
+`nodeSelector` is the simplest form of recommended constraint.
 `nodeSelector` is a field of PodSpec.
 It specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 The most common usage is one key-value pair.